-- 234 For a two-unit dwelling use, a three-unit dwelling use, or a multi-unit dwelling use that contains up to 5 units within the Young Avenue Sub-Area A (YA-A), as shown on Schedule 3C, the following additional built form requirements shall apply: - (a) a maximum lot coverage of 35%; - a minimum side setback of 10% of the lot width, to a maximum of 3.0 metres; (b) and - no less than 70% of the area of the roof must have a minimum pitch of (c) 2/12 rise to run.
+- 234 For a two-unit dwelling use, a three-unit dwelling use, or a multi-unit dwelling use thatcontains up to 5 units within the Young Avenue Sub-Area A (YA-A), as shown on Schedule 3C, the following additional built form requirements shall apply: - a. a maximum lot coverage of 35%; - b. a minimum side setback of 10% of the lot width, to a maximum of 3.0 metres; and - c. no less than 70% of the area of the roof must have a minimum pitch of 2/12 rise to run.

-235 Accessory structures shall meet the requirements of Part V, Chapter 19.
+Accessory structures shall meet the requirements of Part V, Chapter 19.